The True Cost of Free-From Products

 As the demand for preservative-free products increases, so does the risk of contamination.
 Martin Sychell, Deputy General of the European Commission’s Health Directorate warned that reducing preservatives will create "real public health problems.”

 Botanical Extracts are created using a solvent and for decades many have been ethanolic tinctures, which kept microbes or the need for preservatives at bay.
-The introduction of water and/or glycerine extracts, including our innovative Cellular Extraction process, delivers water-soluble phyto-compounds in their entourage that are available, stable and active for years, but they also require more knowledge to ensure their safety.
-While Native Extracts does offer the option of unpreserved variants of Cellular Extracts, it’s very specific to a brand’s unique preservation objectives.
+The introduction of water and/or glycerine extracts, including our innovative Cellular Extraction process, delivers water-soluble phyto-compounds in their entourage that are available, stable for years, but they also require more knowledge to ensure their safety.
+While NATIVE EXTRACTS does offer the option of unpreserved variants of Cellular Extracts, it’s very specific to a brand’s unique preservation objectives.

 PLANTS + AIR + WATER - THE PERFECT MICROBE INCUBATOR